mlswg/mls-extensions/draft-ietf-mls-extensions.md

 of the extensibility mechanisms of MLS without having to define extensions
 themselves:

-- An `application_data` extension type that associates application data with MLS messages, or with the state of the group.
+- An `app_data_dictionary` extension type that associates application data with MLS messages, or with the state of the group.

 - An AppEphemeral proposal type that enables arbitrary application data to be associated to a Commit.

-- An AppDataUpdate proposal type that enables efficient updates to an `application_data` GroupContext extension.
+- An AppDataUpdate proposal type that enables efficient updates to an `app_data_dictionary` GroupContext extension.

 As with the above, information carried in these proposals and extension marked as belonging to a specific application component, so that components can manage